Jason Manford

-Jason John Manford (born 26 May 1981) is an English comedian, presenter, actor and singer.
+Jason John Manford (born 26 May 1981) is an English comedian, singer, presenter and actor.

-Manford was a team captain on the Channel 4 panel show 8 Out of 10 Cats from 2007 until 2010 and has presented television shows for the BBC and ITV including Comedy Rocks (2010–2011), The One Show (2010), Show Me the Funny (2011), A Question of Sport: Super Saturday (2014), Bigheads (2017) and Children In Need (2022), and was one of four judges on ITV's Starstruck (2022).
+Manford was a team captain on the Channel 4 panel show 8 Out of 10 Cats from 2007 until 2010 and has presented television shows for the BBC and ITV including Comedy Rocks (2010–2011), The One Show (2010), Show Me the Funny (2011), A Question of Sport: Super Saturday (2014), Bigheads (2017) and Children in Need (2022), and was one of four judges on ITV's Starstruck (2022).

 Manford has starred in stage musicals in the West End and across the UK such as Sweeney Todd, The Producers, Chitty Chitty Bang Bang, Guys and Dolls, Curtains and The Wizard of Oz.
+In 2026, he starred as one of the leading roles in the UK premiere of Broadway Musical ‘’Something Rotten!’’, during its opening run in Manchester.

 Early life

-Jason John Manford was born in Salford on 26 May 1981, the son of Sharon (née Ryan) and courtroom stenographer and trade union shop steward in the NHS Ian Manford.
+Jason John Manford was born on 26 May 1981 in Salford, the son of Sharon (née Ryan) and courtroom stenographer and trade union shop steward in the NHS Ian Manford.
 His maternal grandmother, Nora (née Peate), was an Irish Catholic from Dublin.
 Manford and his four siblings grew up in a terraced house in the Whalley Range area of Manchester.
 He attended St Margaret's Primary School in Whalley Range, and later Chorlton High School (at the time known as Oakwood High School).
-He formed a band in school with two friends, Simon and Neil, with his mother later saying that this was what got him into singing.
+He formed a band in school with two friends, Simon and Neil, with his mother later saying this was what got him into singing.

-During a Twitter exchange in which Manford defended strike action taken by British Railway workers in the ASLEF trade union, Manford recalled the various workplaces he had worked in before his current career including building sites, call centres, shops, bars, warehouses and offices.
+During a Twitter exchange in which Manford defended strike action by British railway workers in the ASLEF trade union, he recalled his various workplaces before his comedy career, including building sites, call centres, shops, bars, warehouses and offices.
 He stated: "I didn't just leave school and say 'right, I'm off to play the arena!.
-While working as a glass collector at a local pub, Manford became interested in comedy after watching the likes of Eddie Izzard, Peter Kay and Johnny Vegas perform at the local comedy club.
-Kay recommended him to undertake an HND in media and performance at the University of Salford, which Kay himself had done.
+While working as a glass-collector at a local pub, Manford became interested in comedy after watching the likes of Eddie Izzard, Peter Kay and Johnny Vegas perform at the local comedy club.
+Kay recommended him to undertake an HND in media and performance at the University of Salford, which Kay himself had.
 Despite not having the required A-level grades, he was accepted into the programme and eventually upgraded to a full degree.
 His brother Colin, also a University of Salford graduate, followed him into performing and is also a stand-up comedian.